BroadbandForum/usp/docs/specification/index.md

     }
 ```

-In response to this request the Agent returns all Parameters, plus Sub-Objects and their Parameters, of the addressed instance.
-The `max_depth` value of `2` has no impact on the returned result in this case since the SSID Object only contains the `Stats` Sub-Object which has no Sub-Objects of its own.
-Had `max_depth` been set to `1` then all of the SSID Parameters and their values would have been returned, as well as the `Stats` Sub-Object, but the Sub-Object's Parameters and values would have been omitted.
+In response to this request the Agent returns all Parameters, plus the Parameters of any Sub-Objects, of the addressed instance.
+Had `max_depth` been set to `1` then all of the SSID Parameters and their values would have been returned, but the `Stats` Sub-Object and its Parameters would have been omitted.
 The Agent returns this data in the Get response using a field for each of the requested Path Names.
 In this case:

 ```{filter=pbv type=Response}
     get_resp {